 "Act" means the Clean Air Act, 42 U.S.C.
-Section 7401, et seq., as amended by Pub.
-L. 101-549, November 15, 1990.
+Section 7401, et seq.

-"Affected unit" means a unit or source that is subject to any emission reduction requirement or limitation under the Acid Rain Program, the Clean Air Interstate Rule (CAIR) or the Clean Air Mercury Rule (CAMR), or a unit or source that opts in under 40 CFR Part 74.
+"Affected unit" means a unit or source that is subject to any emission reduction requirement or limitation under the Acid Rain Program, the Clean Air Interstate Rule (CAIR), the Cross-State Air Pollution Rule (CSAPR), or the Mercury and Air Toxics Standards (MATS), or a unit or source that opts in under 40 CFR Part 74.

-"Allowance" means an authorization, allocated by the United States Environmental Protection Agency (EPA) under the Acid Rain Program, to emit sulfur dioxide (SO2), any SO2 and nitrogen oxide (NO_X) emissions subject to the Clean Air Interstate Rule (CAIR), or mercury (Hg) emissions subject to the Clean Air Mercury Rule (CAMR), during or after a specified calendar year.
+"Allowance" means an authorization, allocated by the United States Environmental Protection Agency (EPA), to emit sulfur dioxide (SO2) under the Acid Rain Program or SO2 and nitrogen oxide (NO_X) under the Clean Air Interstate Rule (CAIR) and the Cross-State Air Pollution Rule (CSAPR) during or after a specified calendar year.